Varmtech/video-client/README.md

 ### sendInfo

-It is possible to send an update message about some status the room members should be aware of
+It is possible to send an update message about some status the room members should be aware of.

     videoRoom.sendInfo(userId, roomName, isPresenter, infoData)